cem-sirin/ADM_4/README.md

 - Finding Similar Costumers
 - Grouping customers together!
 - Algorithmic question
+2. `datasets.py`: a Python script that process and load the datasets.
-2. `CommandLine.sh`: The code used to provide the answers to the Commmand Line questions.
+3. `CommandLine.sh`: The code used to provide the answers to the Commmand Line questions.